Visual Basic 2005 Variables

 The ‘Total’ variable is said to have procedure-level scope.
 It’s visible within the procedure and invisible outside the procedure.

 Another type of scope is the Block-Level scope.
 It is used in a If statement or while loop or for loop.
 A block level scope is visible only in a block of vb code.
-A block of vb code is referred to If Loops, For Loops, While statements etc.

 The i variable is not visible outside the block of the if..End If loop.
 If we attempt to use it before the If statement, or after the End If statement, VB will throw an exception.

 When the procedure ends, the local variables cease to exist and the allocated memory is returned to the system.
-When the same procedure are called again the local variables are recreated and initialized.
+When the same procedure is called again the local variables are recreated and initialized.
 If a procedure calls another procedure, its local variables retain their values while the called procedure is running.
 With the Static keyword we can force a local variable to preserve its value between procedures.

 We must declare the variables RunTotal and NumofItems outside the function so that their values are preserved between calls.
 We can also declare them in the function with the Static keyword, as shown below.

 In VB6 we could declare all the variables in a procedure as static by prefixing the procedure definition with the keyword Static.
-This option is no longer available with the recent versions of VB.NET.
+This option is no longer available with the versions of VB.NET.

 Note that variables declared in a module and outside a procedure take effect when the form is loaded and ceases to exist when the form is unloaded.
 If the form is loaded again, its variables are initialized, as if it is being loaded for the first time.